 September 2007 - Releases World in Conflict.

-2005 - Sierra Entertainment integrates other companies including High Moon Studios, Massive Entertainment, Radical Entertainment, and Swordfish Studios into its division.
+2005 - Sierra Entertainment integrated with other companies including High Moon Studios, Massive Entertainment, Radical Entertainment, and Swordfish Studios into its division.

-February 19, 2002 - Sierra changes its name to Sierra Entertainment.
+February 19, 2002 - Sierra changed its name to Sierra Entertainment.

-June 2000 - Sierra becomes part of Vivendi Universal.
+June 2000 - Sierra became part of Vivendi Universal.